pulyaevskiy/node-interop/node_interop/README.md

 mostly for consistency and you shouldn't need to import it directly.
 The `buffer` module is globally available in Node.

-Libraries with underscores in their name (like `child_process`) expose top-level property with underscores converted to camelCase to be compliant with Dart code style rules:
+Libraries with underscores in their name (like `child_process`) expose library-level property with underscores converted to camelCase to be compliant with Dart code style rules:

 ```dart
 import 'package:node_interop/child_process.dart';